giacomo-santoni/SC-project/README.md

 pip install -U scikit-learn
 ```

+The rest of the code is explained in _Code execution_ section and directly in the notebook.

 ## 1. INTRODUCTION
 ### 1.1 The DUNE Experiment
 The Deep Underground Neutrino Experiment (DUNE) is a long-baseline neutrino oscillation experiment currently under construction in the United States.
 It will comprise two detectors: a Near Detector, located near Fermilab in Illinois and a Far Detector situated in South Dakota, 1300 km away.
 Below a schematic design of the experiment is provided.